-The application is accepted year-round and information sessions are held at the beginning of each semester followed by reoccuring monthly sessions.
+The application is accepted year-round and information sessions are held at the beginning of each semester followed by recurring monthly sessions - dates are listed on the department page.
 There is no GPA requirement, but students' schedules will be monitored for adherence to their three-year academic plan.